so-normie/the-vault/🔴 Academics/📚 Educational Resources/🌐 LeetCode/🌐 LeetCode ▹ 📋 Table of Contents.md

 cards-deck: 🔴 Academics::📚 Educational Resources::🌐 LeetCode
 ---

-#  🌐 LeetCode
+# 🌐 LeetCode  ▹ 📋 Table of Contents

 ---

-## 🕸️ All Mention(s):
+> [!abstract]+ Abstract
+>

 ---

-## 🔙 Previous Note(s):
+> [!info]+ 🕸️ All Mention(s):
+>

 ---

-## 🌐 LeetCode  ▹ 📋 Table of Contents
+> [!info]+ 🔙 Previous Note(s):
+>

+---

 ﹇<br>
 What is **LeetCode**?

 #card

-- LeetCode is a platform where programmers can practice coding problems.
+LeetCode is a platform where programmers can practice coding problems.
 It offers a variety of problems, from easy to difficult, and it also has a ranking system so that you can track your progress.
 LeetCode is a great way to improve your coding skills and prepare for technical interviews.

-- Here are some of the features of LeetCode:
+Here are some of the features of LeetCode:
 - A large library of coding problems: LeetCode has over 1,600 coding problems, covering a wide range of topics in data structures and algorithms.
 - A variety of difficulty levels: The problems on LeetCode are ranked from easy to hard, so you can find problems that are challenging but still within your reach.
 - A ranking system: LeetCode keeps track of your progress on each problem, so you can see how you are doing compared to other users.
 - A community forum: The LeetCode forum is a great place to ask questions, get help from other users, and share your solutions.

-- If you are serious about improving your coding skills, I highly recommend checking out LeetCode.
+If you are serious about improving your coding skills, it is highly recommend to check out LeetCode.
 It is a great resource that can help you reach your goals.

-- Here are some of the benefits of using LeetCode:
+Here are some of the benefits of using LeetCode:
 - It can help you improve your problem-solving skills.
 - It can help you prepare for technical interviews.
 - It can help you stay up-to-date on the latest coding trends.
 - It can help you connect with other programmers and learn from them.
 - It can help you learn new data structures and algorithms.

 ⌂
 <br>﹈<br>^1693875322825